rgitrepo/kubernetes-beginner-to-pro/docs/day6/problems-with-deployment.md

+Here's the tutorial with a connected Table of Contents (TOC) and links to return to the TOC at the end of each section:

+---

-### Problems with Deployments and the Need for Services in Kubernetes
+### Tutorial: Understanding Problems with Deployments and the Need for Services in Kubernetes

 ---